 Dear Future Katy, You’re probably reading this back, thinking ‘seriously, what the bloody hell was I gibbering on about’, but just bear with me.
 This is what you sound like (in written form that is) at the age of nearly 20.
-There is nothing you can do about now that your old(er).
+There is nothing you can do about now that you’re old(er).
 Just stop sitting there cringing, you’re probably a no better writer now, so woman up.

-Okay I’ll stop having a go at you now, I just know how judgemental you can be of yourself.
+Okay, I’ll stop having a go at you now, I just know how judgemental you can be of yourself.

 I’m writing these letters to you because I’m going to be discharged from mental health services in less than a month, and I wanted something for you too look back on if life starts to become difficult again.
 I want to remind you of the skills I have learnt in our first 7 years of living with mental illness.
 It’s been a tough ride, but I’m feeling the most positive I ever have.
-Also my writing skills have regressed since middle school, (remember when Ms Middle School English teacher reckoned we would have written our first book by 25?) so my letters to you are also a chance for me to get a little creative again I guess…
+Also, my writing skills have regressed since middle school, (remember when Ms Middle School English teacher reckoned we would have written our first book by 25?) so my letters to you are also a chance for me to get a little creative again I guess…

-That’s all for now future me, Don’t worry, I’ll check in soon with what’s going on.
+That’s all, for now, Future Me.
+Don’t worry, I’ll check in soon with what’s going on.
 You just hold your horses.
 Although to be fair; if I haven’t abandoned this blog completely, you can just scroll up.

 Love Current Katy x